MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 If too few PCs (with respect to the number of individuals) are retained, useful information could be excluded from the analysis, and the resultant model might not be informative enough to accurately discriminate between groups.
 In contrast, if too many PCs are retained, this could have a destabilising effect on the coefficients extimated, leading to problems of overfit.
 In such cases, the model is able to describe all of the data in such detail that it becomes flexible enough to discriminate almost perfectly between any possible clusters.

-However, we can assess the trade-off between power of discrimination and over-fitting by calculating the alpha-score, which is the difference between the proportion of successful reassignment of the analysis (observed discrimination) and values obtained using random groups (random discrimination).
+However, we can assess the *trade-off between power of discrimination and over-fitting by calculating the alpha-score*, which is the difference between the proportion of successful reassignment of the analysis (*observed discrimination*) and values obtained using random groups (*random discrimination*):
 ```R
 temp1 <- optim.a.score(dapc_canada1)
 temp2 <- optim.a.score(dapc_canada2)